Krap Yai: Transport

-Thailand Route 3394 is a main road.
+Route 3394 is a main road.

 Sights

 In the north-west part of the subdistrict adjacent to the border of the three provinces.
-It is the location of Huai Krabok Market, the local marketplace and community of local Thai Chinese Hakka.
+It is the location of Huai Krabok Market, the local marketplace and community of local Thai Hakka Chinese.
 It is surrounded by two storey traditional wooden shophouses.
 It has been restored to a pedestrian street that can walk between the three provinces in just five minutes, and still maintain its identity, whether it is faith, tradition, culture and food.